Past CWI Lectures

 CWI Lectures on Programming & Cryptology (2019)

-Centrum Wiskunde & Informatica organizes the annual CWI Lectures on 21 and 22 November 2019.
-The event will be held at the Amsterdam Science Park Congress Center and participation is free after registration (now closed).
-The Lectures are aimed towards a general academic public and the program committee consists of prof. Ronald Cramer (CWI, Leiden University) and prof. Dick Bulterman (CWI, VU Amsterdam).
-The event takes places against the backdrop of the Dijkstra Fellowships, which will be awarded to David Chaum and Guido van Rossum.
+The 2019 Lectures were aimed towards a general academic public and the program committee consisted of Ronald Cramer (CWI, Leiden University) and Dick Bulterman (CWI, VU Amsterdam).
+The event took place against the backdrop of the Dijkstra Fellowships, which were awarded to David Chaum and Guido van Rossum.
 More information on the speakers.

 Read more